Reward Models Inherit Value Biases from Pretraining: Psycholinguistic Approach: Big Two and MFD2

 The Big Two dictionary contains various word fragments with wildcard character (*), representing the potential addition of zero or more additional characters.
 For instance, achiev* (agency) could denote achieve, achiever, achievement, etc. For the purposes of our analyses, we handcrafted a corpus of plausible completions.
-We chose to do this, instead of, for instance exhaustively searching for any possible word completions or inflections / ``legal'' completions to word roots, as those two approaches led to too many degenerate cases (e.g. winter and wing for win*, or compass along with compassionate).
+We chose to do this, instead of, for instance, exhaustively searching for any possible word completions or inflections/``legal'' completions of word roots, as those two approaches led to too many degenerate cases (e.g.,\ winter and wing for win*, or compass along with compassionate).
 This produced an ``unrolled'' list of 963 words, 162 of which were nouns.
-We used the full list for our exhaustive token search analyses (on \cite{christian_reward_2025}'s existing RM data and the data from our own RM training) and the list of nouns for the analyses of the 10 RewardBench RMs across 54 prompts in section~\ref{sec:RMs_in_the_wild} and the base-model log probabilities in section~\ref{sec:pretraining}.
-Our choices here were motivated by several concerns: (1) RMs exhibit relatively lower sensitivity to the grammatical correctness and stylistic variations of prompt responses relative to LLMs \citep{christian_reward_2025}, (leading us to prefer the noun set for the logprob analyses), and (2) RM token evaluation is more computationally expensive, because each token needs to be evaluated in a separate forward pass, (leading us to generally prefer the smaller noun set, unless exhaustive token data was needed for additional analyses).
+We used the full list for our exhaustive token search analyses (on \cite{christian_reward_2025}'s existing RM data and the data from our own RM training) and the list of nouns for the analyses of the 10 RewardBench RMs across 54 prompts in Section~\ref{sec:RMs_in_the_wild} and the base-model log probabilities in Section~\ref{sec:pretraining}.
+Our choices here were motivated by several concerns: (1) RMs exhibit lower sensitivity than LLMs to the grammatical correctness and stylistic variations of responses \citep{christian_reward_2025} (leading us to prefer the noun set for the logprob analyses), and (2) RM token evaluation is more computationally expensive, because each token must be evaluated in a separate forward pass (leading us to generally prefer the smaller noun set unless exhaustive token data were needed for additional analyses).